Chones / Shutterstock

 The Lattice’s Ability to Stop Other Frequencies

 The next question contemplated by Lin and Fleming, with help from colleagues at Ames Laboratories in Iowa, was the ability of the tungsten lattice to “stop” other frequencies.
 If the crystals were made using tungsten, the metal could endure relatively high temperatures and have a huge and absolute photonic band gap in the visible range, where it is already known to discharge light.

 But what would happen to the other, lower-wavelength radiation caused by electric current?
 Would the structure melt, or would the thermally stimulated tungsten atoms somehow choose to reinforce emissions at higher wavelengths, for example, in the visible frequency range?

 It was observed that energy at the edge of the photonic band was absorbed more by an order of magnitude, and this energy was being preferentially absorbed into a selected frequency band.

 In the meantime, periodic metal-air boundaries resulted in a large transmission enhancement.
 Experimental results revealed that a large photonic band gap for wavelengths from 8 to 20 µm proves perfect for overpowering broadband blackbody radiation in the infrared, and is capable of redirecting thermal energy into the visible spectrum.

 Results and Prospects

-Although the work was carried out with light in the mid-infrared range, no theoretical or practical difficulties are known to exist in downsizing the structure into the visible light range.
+Although the experiment was performed with light in the mid-infrared range, no theoretical or practical problems are known to persist in downsizing the structure into the visible light range.